 It isn’t easy to work out a sponsorship deal, which explains why most apps prefer other more straightforward monetization strategies.

-8 Steps to Define the Best App Monetization Model
+8 Steps to Define the Best App Monetization Model For Free Apps

 1. Consider the apps’ business goal

-Prior to developing an app, you’ll want to be clear of what you’re trying to achieve in terms of business goals.
+Prior to developing an app, you’ll want to be clear about what you’re trying to achieve in terms of business goals.
 Is it an attempt to increase brand awareness by getting as many downloads as possible?
 If so, the paid subscription model may not be the best approach.

 If you’re complementing an existing business with an app, and you have a customer base to market to, then the freemium or subscription model is worth considering.

 2. Define the value